David Copperfield (1935 film): Reception

 The film was well-received upon its release in January 1935.
 Andre Sennwald of The New York Times called it "the most profoundly satisfying screen manipulation of a great novel the camera has ever given us."
 Variety wrote that it had "one of the most evenly good casts ever to have been assembled", with staging and costumes that were "almost always excellent."
 John Mosher of The New Yorker found the first half of the film "one of the superb things of the movies" and the second half more conventional, though "all of it is good."
 Mosher also praised the casting and opined that Freddie Bartholemew put on "one of the prettiest performances ever given on the screen by a youngster."
 David Copperfield topped the Film Daily year-end poll of 451 critics around the country as the best film of 1935.

 David Copperfield was nominated for three Academy Awards, including Academy Award for Best Picture, Best Film Editing (Robert J. Kern), and Best Assistant Director (Joseph M. Newman), and was nominated for the Mussolini Cup for Best Foreign Film at the Venice Film Festival (losing out to Anna Karenina).

 It was the 20th most popular film at the British box office in 1935-1936 after Modern Times, Lives of a Bengal Lancer, Mutiny on the Bounty, Top Hat, The Great Ziegfeld, The Scarlet Pimpernel, Mr Deeds Goes to Town, Show Boat, The Iron Duke, Love Me Forever, Sanders of the River, Dark Angel, The Ghost Goes West, Follow the Fleet, Swing Time, Things to Come, The 39 Steps, Clive of India, and Escape Me Never.

 There were several notable differences in the film from the book.
-For instance, in the film David never attends Salem House boarding school, and so the characters he met there do not appear, with the exception of Steerforth, who instead made his appearance as head boy of David's school he attended after going to live with Betsey Trotwood.
+For instance, in the film David never attends Salem House boarding school, and so the characters he met there do not appear, with the exception of Steerforth, who is instead introduced as head boy of the school David attends after going to live with Betsey Trotwood.

 It is shown in many countries on television at Christmas.
 It is rated with four out of four stars every year in Halliwell's Film Guide.

 This was selected by The New York Times as one of the 1000 greatest movies ever made.

 The film is referred to in the Dad's Army episode "The Deadly Attachment".

 Box office

 According to MGM records the film earned $2,969,000 at the box office worldwide and made a profit of $686,000.
-It earned an additional $95,000 from a reissue in 1937-1938.
+It earned an additional $95,000 from a reissue in 1937–1938.